ece-student/Team-16/docs/lab3/lab3.md

   delay(2000);                     // waits for 2 seconds

 ```
+The built in led from the Arduino was used for debugging to check that if our implementation is correct the leds on the FPGA blink simultaneously with the built in LED from the Arduino.

 In our Verilog code for the FPGA, we merely had to equate the LED's current state, led_state, with the external input, such that the HIGH of the external input corresponds to the HIGH of the led_state, and the LOW with the LOW.
 We did this using the following code:
 ``` verilog